pupilfirst/pupilfirst/docs/developers/development_setup.md

 ## Compile ReScript code

 If you've used the `yarn` command to install JS dependencies, then ReScript code should already be compiled at this point.
-To compile ReScript code again (if you've made changes), you can either do a one-time build, or set up a watcher.
+To compile ReScript code again (if you've made changes), you can either do a one-time build, or set up a watcher:

-    # One-time recompilation
+    # One-time compilation.
     yarn run re:build

-    # Recompile, and then watch for changes
+    # Compile, and then watch for changes.
     yarn run re:watch

 ## Start the Rails server

     bundle exec rails server

-## Run Webpack Dev Server
+## Run Vite Dev Server

-Start the Webpack Dev Server on another tab or window:

-    yarn run wds

-You'll want all three of these processes running for best performance when developing.
+**Optional:** Start the Vite development server with:

+    bin/vite dev

+Keeping the Vite development server running makes working on the frontend much faster since it serves native JavaScript modules, avoiding a lengthy rebuild process.

-Visit the school using your browser at `http://localhost:3000`.
+With the Rails server running, visit the school using your browser at `http://localhost:3000`.

 You should be able to sign in as `admin@example.com` (use the _Continue as Developer_ option on the sign-in page), to test access to all interfaces.
 Test data has been seeded to the development database to make this process easier.

-> If you see an error related to the absence of a `locales.json` file, please make sure that your Rails server is running.

 ## Enabling multitenancy